ventus-ag/docs/_docs/coretasks/Services.md

 ## Introducing services

-A Kubernetes Service is a resource you create to make a single, constant point of entry to a group of pods providing the same service.
+A Kubernetes Service is a resource wich we create to make a single way of entry to a group of pods providing the same service.
+In Kubernetes, a Service is an abstraction which defines a logical set of Pods and a policy by which to access them.
 Each service has an IP address and port that never change while the service exists.
-Clients can open connections to that IP and port, and those connections are then routed to one of the pods backing that service.
-This way, clients of a service don’t need to know the location of individual pods providing the service, allowing those pods to be moved around the cluster at any time.
+We can connect to that IP and port, and those connections are then routed to one of the pods backing that service.

 ## Service creating

-For creating new Service do following:
+To create new Service do next steps:

 1) Create a `yaml` file called for example `kube-svc.yaml` with the following listing’s contents: